Stephanie Ready

-Stephanie Ready (born November 30, 1974) is an American broadcaster for NBA on TNT and was formerly a broadcaster for the National Basketball Association's (NBA) Charlotte Hornets.
+Stephanie Ready (born November 30, 1974) is an American sports journalist.
+She previously worked for the NBA on TNT, and was formerly a broadcaster for the NBA's Charlotte Hornets.
 Prior to her broadcasting career, she was a basketball coach and gained recognition as the first female coach of a men's professional league team in 2001.
 After a stint as a head coach at the NBA Development League, she was a part of Hornets’ broadcasts for over a decade, including a stint as the first full-time female NBA game analyst.

 Personal life

 Born in Takoma Park, Maryland, Ready attended National Cathedral School in Washington, D.C. followed by Coppin State University in Baltimore, where she played basketball and volleyball for the Coppin State Eagles.
 She ranked in the top 10 on the basketball career list in steals (2nd), assists (4th), points (8th) and rebounds (10th).
 Ready graduated cum laude with a bachelor's degree in psychology.
 Ebony magazine named her one of "The 56 Most Intriguing Blacks of 2001" along with Shaquille O'Neal, Kobe Bryant, and Michael Jordan.